maanp03/BlogApp/README.md

 # BlogApp
-This is a blog application built using React and Firebase.
-The application allows users to create, read, and delete blog posts.
+This is a blog application built using React and Firebase.The application <br>
+allows users to create, read, and delete blog posts.

 ## Getting Started